isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-september.md

 ### <a name="summary"></a>Samenvatting

-De kalender voor productlancering van september 2021 is nu gepubliceerd.
+De productlanceringsdatum van september 2021 is nu gepubliceerd.

 ### <a name="categories"></a>Categorieën